Jacky-He/EasyEmote/README.md

+# FOR UPDATED VERSION, SEE THIS REPO: https://github.com/Jacky-He/EasyEmoteMacOS

 # EasyEmote
 A very small-scale application that allows users to type emojis almost everywhere in a similar fashion as Discord and Slack.